Fall Guys

-Fall Guys (formerly known as Fall Guys: Ultimate Knockout) is a free-to-play platform battle royale game developed by Mediatonic.
-The game involves up to 60 players who control jellybean-like creatures and compete against each other in a series of randomly selected mini-games, such as obstacle courses or tag.
-Players are eliminated as the rounds progress until, eventually, the last remaining player is crowned the winner.
-The game draws inspiration from game shows like Takeshi's Castle, It's a Knockout, Wipeout, and playground games like tag and British Bulldog.
+The main game involves up to 32 players who control bean-shaped characters and compete against each other in a series of randomly selected mini-games, such as obstacle courses and survival challenges.
+Players are eliminated as the rounds progress until, eventually, the last remaining player or team is crowned the winner.
+There are also many other modes, such as Explore, with different game rules and player counts.
+The game draws inspiration from game shows like Takeshi's Castle, It's a Knockout, Total Wipeout, and playground games like tag and British Bulldog.